THIS KNOT – A NEW VERSION OF DANTE’S COMMEDIA WITH THE POET K

-I am creating a new version of Dante’s (1265-1321) Commedia that is at once highly personal and ‘universal’ in Dante’s visionary sense of ‘la forma universal di questo nodo / the universal shape of this knot’.
-Proceeding from my own subjectivity, the threads of this nexus radiate from Elkhart, Indiana, traditional lands of the Myaamia (Miami) and Bodéwadmi (Potawatomi) people, to Volturara Appula and Castellana Grotte (Italy) and beyond, wrapped up in my experience of young onset Parkinson’s disease, which I’ve previously written about in Granta.
+My versioning of Dante’s Commedia is at once highly personal and ‘universal’ in Dante’s visionary sense of ‘la forma universal di questo nodo / the universal shape of this knot’.
+I trace the knotted threads of my birthplace in Elkhart, Indiana, traditional lands of the Pokégnek Bodéwadmik (Pokagon Potawatomi), My family origins in Volturara Appula (Puglia, Italy), and my experience of young onset Parkinson’s disease.

 I approach my version of Dante with procedures, rituals, maps, and other voices, in and out of time.
 The archive is vast, and it is made of skins of long-dead animals and trees and traces of hands copying, commenting, annotating, redacting, falsifying, digitising.